 Sleep interruption

-If the hot sweats are keeping you awake then see the section above.
+If the hot sweats are keeping you awake, then see the section above.

 Sex life changes